On unbounded invariant measures of stochastic dynamical systems: Examples

 \subsection{Additive Markov processes and power functions}

-When an asymptotically linear stochastic dynamical system is conjugated by a homeomorphism of the real line that behaves as the exponential at infinity it is transformed in a SDS, that is asymptotic to translations or, by the reversed conjugation, to power function.
+When an asymptotically linear SDS is conjugated by a homeomorphism of the real line which behaves as the exponential at infinity, it is transformed into a SDS that is asymptotically a translation or, by the reversed conjugation, a power function.

-More precisely consider a SDS generated by functions $\phi$ such that
+More precisely, consider a SDS generated by functions $\phi$ such that

 for some constants $u_\phi$ and $v_\phi$.
-This class comprehends mapping of $[0,\infty)$ that are equal to translations outside a bounded set, that is Markov additive process as defined in Aldous \cite[sections C11, C33]{Ald89}.
+This class contains mappings of $[0,\infty)$ that are equal to translations outside a bounded set, that is, a Markov additive process as defined in Aldous (\cite{Ald89}, Sections~C11,~C33).
 Let $s$ be a continuous bijection of $\R$ such that